iZettle/api-documentation/README.md

 -   Spain
 -   Netherlands

-> **Note:** You can build integrations with Zettle Go APIs only for the available markets, no matter where you are located.
+> **Note:** You can build integrations with Zettle Go APIs only for the supported markets, no matter where you are located.

 ## APIs